 It’s probably one of the most famous and well-known establishments in all of Paris, immensely popularized by Hollywood.

-Did you know that the Moulin Rouge is also located in Montmartre?
+Did you know that the Moulin Rouge is also located near Montmartre?

 This cabaret is located near the Place de Pigalle, which used to be an infamous red-light district in Paris.

 Right now, the Moulin Rouge is a popular tourist attraction that offers dance shows with dancers from all over the world, while retaining its “fin de siècle” (end of the 19th century) atmosphere inside.

 20. Montmartre has been featured in multiple movies

 This neighborhood in Paris has all the ingredients needed to become a real-life movie set.
 That’s why at least a dozen films have been shot here.

 Some of the most famous movies have been: